Horizon Europe MSCA Postdoctoral Fellowship

 Introduction & Research themes:

 The Leibniz Institute for Research on Society and Space is conducting problem-oriented basic research on development capacity, versatility and adaptability of space and thus the spatial dimension of social action in local, national and international relations.
-Research at IRS is conducted in five research departments:
+Research at IRS is conducted in five former research departments:

 - Dynamics of Economic Spaces

 - Dynamics of Communication, Knowledge and Spatial Development

 - Department for Historical Research / Scientific Collections for the History of Building and Planning in the GDR

 Proposed research projects are expected to contribute to the institute’s research on society and space.
 Please see current research programme.

 The Marie Curie fellow will be hosted by the research department best fitted to the research topic of the application.
 Cooperation between research departments is possible.

 The IRS welcomes Expression of Interests of excellent postdoctoral researchers with an outstanding academic track record and a background in one of the following disciplines as mentioned above: economic and social geography, urban and regional sociology, political science, urban and regional planning, and contemporary history.

 The successful candidate will apply jointly with a supervisor from IRS to the European Commission Marie Sklodowska-Curie Postdoctoral Fellowship Scheme.